Stay sharp on the function of each knife in your block.

 This advantage along with the blade’s flat tip makes it easier and more efficient than a Chef Knife when you’re doing a lot of push-cutting.
 This means that slicing vegetables finely and evenly will be that much easier.

-For everything from carrots cut lengthwise to thin-sliced eggplant and precisely cubed beets, our Nakiri is the right knife for the job.
+Uses: For everything from carrots cut lengthwise to thin-sliced eggplant and precise cubes of any root vegetable, our Nakiri is the right knife for the job.

 Today, most culinary experts will tell you that there are really only three essential knives: the Chef Knife, the Paring Knife, and a serrated knife of some kind.
 We’d include the Nakiri and the Santoku Knife on that list, for reasons we covered above.